 Another reason is because pastors rarely teach about Israel’s key role in God’s purposes.
 The apostle Paul told the Ephesian elders that he taught the “whole counsel of God”.
 And we see from Paul’s epistles that Israel was a key element of his teaching.
 Perhaps one of the reasons pastors exclude the subject of Israel is the fear that this subject may be offensive to certain congregants.

-How can we challenge, engage and educate the Millennials on Israel?
+How can we challenge, engage and educate Gen Z on Israel?
 Sermons, books and film series are great—but not enough—in our digital-obsessed world.

 Today, information is delivered in miniaturized doses through social media.
-To engage Millennials, we must become active on their own digital turf as well.
+To engage Millennials and Gen Z, we must become active on their own digital turf as well.

 3) Re-emphasize the gospel of grace.